REACT TO RELAY: LOCAL STATE MANAGEMENT, PART 1

 Query local data

-Inside the src directory, which you provided to relay-compiler, you need to create a new .graphql file.
+, you need to create a new .graphql

 This schema is what Relay will refer to, as the "client" schema.
 You can put anything you want in this schema, but you probably shouldn't be overwriting your server schema, although I have yet to try this myself.